Winchester '73

 Winchester '73 is a 1950 American Western film noir starring James Stewart, Shelley Winters, Dan Duryea and Stephen McNally.
-Directed by Anthony Mann and written by Borden Chase and Robert L. Richards, the film is set in 1876 and follows the turbulent passing of a prized Winchester 1873 repeating rifle from one ill-fated owner to another interleaved with a cowboy's search for a murderous fugitive.
+Directed by Anthony Mann and written by Borden Chase and Robert L. Richards, the film is set in 1876 and follows the turbulent passing of a prized Winchester 1873 repeating rifle from one ill-fated owner to another interwoven with a cowboy's search for a murderous fugitive.

 It is the first of eight films that Mann and Stewart made together, and is also the first film from which an actor received a percentage of the receipts, a practice known as "points", as compensation.

 Along with Millard Mitchell and Charles Drake in featured support, Rock Hudson portrays a Native American tribal leader, and Tony Curtis appears as a besieged cavalry trooper, both in minor roles at the beginning of their careers.

 The film received a Writers Guild of America Award nomination for Best Written American Western.
 In 2015, the United States Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".

 Plot

-Lin McAdam and his pal "High-Spade" arrive in Dodge City, Kansas, as a man is forcing a comely saloon pianist onto an out-of-town stage.
-Lin intervenes but backs down when he learns that the man is not only the local Marshal but Wyatt Earp.
-Lin is on the trail of Dutch Henry Brown to settle a personal score.
-They meet in a saloon but cannot draw on each other because of Earp's policy of confiscating all strangers' guns while they are visiting the town.
+Lin McAdam and his pal "High Spade" arrive in Dodge City, Kansas, as a man is forcing a comely saloon pianist onto an out-of-town stage.
+Lin intervenes but backs down when he learns that the man is not only the local Marshall but the legendary Wyatt Earp.
+Lin is on the trail of Dutch Henry Brown to settle a score.
+They meet in a saloon but cannot draw on each other because of Earp's policy of confiscating all strangers' guns while they visit the town.

 Both Lin and Dutch enter the community's Centennial shooting contest for a prized "One in One Thousand" Winchester 1873 repeating rifle.
 Lin and Dutch shoot much better than the locals, with Lin besting his gruff adversary in a shoot-off.
-Learning that Dutch and his pals are leaving, he goes to his room to pack.
-There, Dutch and his men ambush him, steal the rifle, and ride away before they can retrieve their guns.
+Learning that Dutch and his pals are leaving, Lin goes to his room to pack.
+There, Dutch and his men ambush him, steal the rifle, and ride away before he and High Spade can retrieve their guns.

-Arriving at Riker's inn, the trio finds Indian trader Joe Lamont, who eyes the fancy Winchester and becomes determined to get it.
+Arriving at Riker's inn, the trio finds Joe Lamont, an Indian trader, who eyes the fancy Winchester and becomes determined to secure it.
 He raises the prices of his guns and ammunition so that the Henry gang cannot afford them.
 After losing to Lamont at poker, Dutch is forced to trade the rifle to him for three hundred dollars plus their pick of weapons.
 Dutch tries to win the Winchester back by betting the wad in one pot, but is cleaned out by a stacked deck.

 Lamont peddles his guns to his buyer, Young Bull, who rejects them as worn out and inferior.
-Spying the elaborately decorated Winchester, he seizes it and turns on Lamont, who is robbed, killed and scalped.
+Spying the elaborately decorated Winchester, he seizes it and turns on Lamont, who is robbed, killed, and scalped.